ifesdjeen/ifesdjeen.github.com/articles/language_is_not_important.md

 compiles, it works".

 It's hard to say how much time it takes to get from the first to the second stage.
 For some people, it's a couple of days.
-For some it may be months.
-For me it was rather long.
+For some, it may be months.
+For me, it was rather long.
 I felt myself lost in front of all those Monads and wanted to give up pretty much every day.
 When I tried asking people about help, I was either getting answers that were rather generic and didn't make sense for me (probably made a lot of sense for the person on the other side of the wire).
-Although once I got an awesome 30 minute lecture on Monad Transformers on IRC, and I will never stop being thankful for that.
+Although once I got an awesome 30-minute lecture on Monad Transformers on IRC, and I will never stop being thankful for that.

 In general, it's close to impossible to just sit and start programming Haskell.
-Syntax is simple, but you have to catch up on the theory.
+The syntax is simple, but you have to catch up on the theory.
 But I now tend to think that the concepts behind all the cool things in Haskell are much more important than Haskell itself for me.